juicedata/juicefs-csi-driver/docs/en/guide/snapshot.md

 sidebar_position: 8
 ---

-JuiceFS CSI Driver supports CSI Volume Snapshot feature.
-You can use `VolumeSnapshot` resource to create snapshots of JuiceFS volumes and restore data from snapshots.
+JuiceFS CSI Driver supports the CSI Volume Snapshot feature.
+You can use the `VolumeSnapshot` resource to create snapshots of JuiceFS volumes and restore data from snapshots.

 ## Prerequisites